First and foremost, we never intend disrespect towards our subject matter, which is comparative mythology and folklore.

 Like all living things, culture only stops growing when it’s dead.

-I respect that some groups are deeply protective of their storytelling – for instance, despite their rich beauty, we avoid retelling stories that have sacred taboos attached.
+I respect that some groups are deeply protective of their storytelling – for instance, despite their rich beauty, we avoid retelling living tradition stories that are deemed too sacred for outsiders, as is still the case with many aboriginal tales.

 Still, the stories leak out.
 Damn those leaky membranes!